Immerse yourself in our geology field courses, the most exciting and intensive learning activities offered by our department.

 Complete this form to begin registration for GLGY 337, GLGY 441, GLGY 435, or GOPH 549.

-To view all field school dates for August 2021, please view this schedule (in PDF format)
+To view field school dates for spring and summer 2021, please view these schedules (in PDF format)

 Note: After opening the PDF, please increase Zoom resolution (i.e. zoom in) so the dates are more readable.